 What lifestyle changes should I make to cope with depression?

 - For as long as you are taking this medicine, you may need to have regular blood tests to check your body’s response to the medicine.
 Your doctor will advise you about how often you need to have blood tests.

 - Routine tests (e.g. liver and kidney function, electrolyte levels, sugar level, eye examination) may be done while you are being treated with this medicine.

 - Your blood pressure may fall to unsafe levels without you noticing it.
 Monitor your blood pressure during treatment.

 - Regular monitoring of signs of infection (e.g. sore throat, fever) may also be needed.

 Regular exercise and eating a healthy diet will help increase energy and hormones in the body such as serotonin, endorphins and other feel-good chemicals that minimise mood swings.
 Get enough sleep, as lack of sleep may cause irritability, moodiness, sadness, and tiredness.

-Mianserin may make you drowsy or dizzy.
+Mianserin may cause drowsiness or reduced alertness.
 If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: dry mouth, constipation, weakness, tiredness, and headache.
+Other side effects include any of the following: headache, dry mouth, constipation, joint pain, breast tenderness, rash, and sweating.

-Do not take Mianserin if you are currently taking a certain type of medicine to treat depressionknown as a monoamine oxidase inhibitor (MAOI) or within 14 days of stopping the MAOI.
+Do not take Mianserin if you are currently taking or have taken a medicine to treat depression known as a monoamine oxidase inhibitor (MAOI) such as isocarboxacid, phenelzine, tranylcypromine in the last 14 days.